VirginiaBalseiro/welcome-newcomers/README.md

 When a user comments on a particular issue (a "get started here" issue), an invitation is sent for them to become a collaborator.

-Then, after accepting the invitation, when the user forks the repo, a new issue is created on the original issue that is assigned to the user.
+Then, after accepting the invitation, when the user forks the repo, a new issue is created on the original repo that is assigned to the user.

 Each action that is listed in the issue triggers an event (push, pull request, close issue), and the user gets a "reward" in the form of a funny comment on their issue.

-This is a fun way of gently introducing newbies to Github in an easy and entertaining way.
+This is a fun way of gently introducing newbies to GitHub in an easy and entertaining way.

 ---

 ## Getting Started

-To use this "Welcome newcomers" on your repo, follow these steps:
+To use this "Welcome newcomers" bot on your repo, follow these steps:

 1 - Choose a repo or start a new one where you want to use the app.
 The repository __cannot__ be empty, so feel free to populate it with a README.md file containing the User Steps guide below.